Ranj247/MS-1_Body-Balance-Holistic-Therapies/README.md

 - Test carried on the **About, Therapies and Contact** pages/links in menu bar to ensure it points to each page and positions at the same eye level for each page.
 - Test carried on the **Social Media icons** in the Footer to ensure the specific link opens the correct pages, and in the new tab.
 - Test carried on the **Read more** button link on the Home page to ensure that it opens the Therapies page on the same site.
-- Test carried on the **Send** button on Contact page without filling any information to ensure that the an error displays under the text box displaying 'Please fill out this field'.
+- Test carried on the **Send** button on Contact page without filling any information to ensure that the error displays under the text box displaying 'Please fill out this field'.
 - Test carried on the **Email** input box by entering an invalid email address to ensure that an error displays under the text box displaying 'Please include an @ in the email address'.
 - Ran CSS through [Autoprefixer](https://autoprefixer.github.io/) and copied the resulted CSS codes back into style.css file.
 - Tested [HTML Validation](https://validator.w3.org/) No errors or warnings to show.